-Sunshine and great views, but with significantly cooler temperatures, makes the end of the year a great time to hike in Colorado National Monument.
+Sunshine, magnificent views and no snow make the end of the year a great time to hike in Colorado National Monument.
 A light jacket is all you will need.
 For a short hike, try the Alcove Trail.
 This easy, self-guided nature trail will take about an hour and is only ½ mile round trip.
 For a longer hike, consider Liberty Cap or Monument Canyon.
 Rock spires, juniper forests and bighorn sheep provide unexpected and unique experiences.
 Guests refer to it as a mini Grand Canyon.
 Want to know the best part about the Colorado National Monument?
 It’s not crowded, so you can really escape and enjoy your time with nature.

 Dominguez-Escalante National Conservation Area and Dominguez Canyon Wilderness Area

 You can’t go wrong with any hike in this high-desert wilderness and conservation area near Grand Junction.
 The contrast of red rock canyons and pristine, blue skies is stunning.
 A highly recommended Colorado hike (which also includes a waterfall) is Big Dominguez Canyon.
-Early winter is also a great time to spot wildlife, like bighorn sheep, as they stock up on food before winter frosts.
+Late fall and early winter is a great time to spot wildlife, like bighorn sheep, as they stock up on food before winter frosts.

 Little Book Cliffs

 Just eight miles east of Grand Junction, the Little Book Cliffs is a glimpse into Colorado’s Wild West.
 The area is one of only three designated wild horse sanctuaries in the U.S., so keep your eyes open for herds of mustangs and wild horses!
 This BLM area is open to hiking, horseback riding and biking.
 The horses often migrate toward De Beque during the winter months, so you might want to consider venturing in that direction if you are determined to see these wild giants.

-Grand Junction is surrounded by hundreds of thousands of acres of public land, much of which is just as delightful during the winter months as it is during the summer.
+Grand Junction is surrounded by over 1.5 million acres of public land, much of which is just as delightful during the fall and winter months as it is during the summer.
 Read more about other outdoor activities around Grand Junction.
 No matter what adventure you choose, Grand Junction will not disappoint.
 Plus, you’ll have no shortage of affordable lodging opportunities, with 31 hotels and motels in the city, plus roomy vacation rentals.